 - Some viewers might have been indifferent to the destruction of Alderaan as it was shown in the movie but they sure as hell won't be indifferent to the very same scene in the radio adaptation.

 - Adaptation Expansion: The plays are all quite a bit longer than the source movies—the Star Wars play is nearly six hours long.
 Consequently, they include several scenes that were either cut from the films or entirely new.
 The additional material provides most of the tropes listed on this page.

-- From A New Hope, we get Leia using the Tantive IV to smuggle medical supplies to Rebel forces on Ralltiir, learning about the Death Star plans and acquiring them from Rebels on Toprawa, and Luke watching the battle between Tantive IV and the ISD Devastator.
+- From Star Wars, we get Leia using the Tantive IV to smuggle medical supplies to Rebel forces on Ralltiir, learning about the Death Star plans and acquiring them from Rebels on Toprawa, and Luke watching the battle between Tantive IV and the ISD Devastator.
 There are also scenes of Luke interacting with his friends on Tatooine.

 - The Empire Strikes Back showed the Battle of Derra IV, which was alluded to in several later EU materials including the first four books of the X-Wing Series.
 We also got a conversation between Han and Luke after he got the storm shelter put up in the Hoth wastes.

 - Return of the Jedi included Luke constructing his new lightsaber.
-Being that it was performed after the current EU got into full swing, we also got a Call Forward to The Thrawn Trilogy in the form of a conversation between C-3PO and an undercover Mara Jade.
+Being that it was performed after the then-current EU got into full swing, we also got a Call-Forward to The Thrawn Trilogy in the form of a conversation between C-3PO and an undercover Mara Jade.